Love Again (Cedric Gervais song)

 Love Again is a song by French producer and recording artist Cedric Gervais.
 It was written and recorded by American singer-songwriter Ali Tamposi and was co-produced by Gervais, Jared Shelton, Tommy Dingwall and Alexa Dedlow.
-The song first received a radio airplay premiere on Sirius XM's BPM on 9 October 2014.
+The song first received a radio airplay premiere on SiriusXM's BPM on 9 October 2014.
 The song was released on 13 October 2014 to digital retailers in Canada and on 14 October 2014 in the United States via Interscope Records.
 A video supporting the song was also released on 14 October 2014.

 This song followed Gervais' success with Lana Del Rey's Summertime Sadness remix.
 It was his first song under his contract with Interscope.
 The music video supporting the song, premiered on vevo on 24 November 2014.

 Ali Tamposi suggested during interviews that the song describes a toxic love relationship, and that possibly a heartbreak can pull a relationship back together.